 A convincing school story as well as an intelligent, probing character study.
 Bedford pushes readers to query, ever more rigorously, the meaning of identity and adaptation.
 (Toronto Star, Canada)

-Flip is also published in Canada (by Doubleday), and in translation in Italy (Mondadori), Germany (DTV), the Netherlands (Gottmer), Thailand (Tawansong), Russia (Kariera Press) and China (Global Kids Books), along with audiobook editions in the UK (AudioGo) and the U.S. (Brilliance).
+Flip is also published in Canada (Doubleday), and in translation in Italy (Mondadori), Germany (DTV), the Netherlands (Gottmer), Thailand (Tawansong), Russia (Kariera Press), Taiwan (Global), China (Changsha Senxin) and Poland (Foksal), along with audiobook editions in the UK (Audible) and the U.S. (Brilliance).

 Awards . . .